Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Introduction

 \subsection{Contributions}

 In this paper, we study volatility surfaces in cases when the parametric surfaces reach the limit of their flexibility.
 We introduce a generic method to enhance the flexibility in such cases using a randomization scheme of the parameters of the surface.
 By replacing one or more parameters of the parametric surface with a random variable, we derive a new implied volatility surface with increased flexibility to fit the market.
+The additional flexibility stems from an induced mixing probability density, which is created by the stochastic nature of the randomized parameter.
+Mixing techniques have been studied in the past and have been shown to fit well to the market~\cite{rebonato2004unconstrained, bloch2011smiling, wilkens2005option}.
 The new randomized volatility surface is expressed in terms of the original parameters plus parameters to specify the chosen random variable.
 To show the effectiveness of the novel method, we apply the method to the existing parametrizations of the SABR parametrization and demonstrate that the additional flexibility enables them to better fit the market data for SPX options with expiry dates of less than half a year.
-Furthermore, we derive a second kind of randomization where we randomize the spot price $S_0$ of the asset.
-This arbitrage-free randomization is shown to be particularly effective for near-maturity options (i.e., options with an expiry date in the next few days) before an earning announcement, which induces a multi-modal-type volatility regime.\footnote{We speak of a multi-modal-type volatility regime when the risk-neutral probability density functions implied by the volatility surface exhibit more than one mode, and are therefore \emph{multi-modal}.} The paper is organized in the following way: \Cref{sec:model} describes the process of randomizing a parametrization of volatility surfaces and proves that the randomization is indeed free of static arbitrage.
+Furthermore, we derive a second kind of randomization where we randomize the spot parameter of the asset.
+This arbitrage-free randomization is shown to be particularly effective for near-maturity options (i.e., options with an expiry date in the next few days) before an earning announcement, which induces a multi-modal-type volatility regime.\footnote{We speak of a multi-modal-type volatility regime when the risk-neutral probability density functions implied by the volatility surface exhibit more than one mode and are therefore \emph{multi-modal}.} The paper is organized in the following way: \Cref{sec:model} describes the process of randomizing a parametrization of volatility surfaces and proves that the randomization is indeed free of static arbitrage.
 We present a few examples of randomized parametrizations and their effectiveness in \Cref{sec:numerics}.
 In particular, we show an improved fit to options on the S\&P 500 index.
-In \Cref{sec:rand-Spot}, we then introduce the randomized spot parametrization and also present an example of its use on short-maturity AMZM options on the day of an earnings announcement.
+In \Cref{sec:rand-Spot}, we then introduce the randomized spot parametrization and also present an example of its use on short-maturity AMZM (Amazon.com Inc) options on the day of an earnings announcement.
 Finally, we conclude the paper in \Cref{sec:conclusion}.